jupyterhub/oauthenticator/docs/source/migrations.md

     The `allowed_idps` List config was used prior to oauthenticator version 15.0.0 to only allow acces into the hub to usernames containing only these domains, after the @ sign.
 If `strip_idp_domain` was enabled, these domains would have been stripped from the hub username.

     Starting with oauthenticator 15.0.0 this config option must now be a Dict that contains a `username_derivation` dictionary that describes how the hub usernames will be derived for each allowed identity provider.
-More information about the accepted configuration that go into the `username_derivation` can be found in [this json schema](https://github.com/jupyterhub/oauthenticator/tree/main/oauthenticator/schemas/cilogon-schema.yaml).
+More information about each configuration option that can go into the `username_derivation` can be found in the `allowed_idps` docstring.
+Also, [this json schema](https://github.com/jupyterhub/oauthenticator/tree/main/oauthenticator/schemas/cilogon-schema.yaml) has information about how its validity it's checked.

     **Stripping the domain from one IDP username and adding prefixes to another**